Jill Messick: Weinstein allegations

 Messick was actress Rose McGowan's talent manager in 1997 at the time when McGowan alleges Harvey Weinstein raped her.
 In an October 2017 interview with The New York Times, McGowan was highly critical of Messick's lack of support after the incident and the article suggests that Messick's job at Miramax was directly related to the aftermath.
 On January 30, 2018, Weinstein's attorney released a private email from Messick to Weinstein as a way to defend Weinstein.
 The email was sent months before the incident became publicly known and Messick's account of the incident was that McGowan told her that she consensually got into a hot tub with Weinstein and later regretted it.
 Messick's family later said that McGowan "never once used the word rape" when she told Messick about the incident.

 McGowan's memoir Brave, also released on January 30, 2018, details the alleged assault and is highly critical of Messick.
 In a documentary series about McGowan on the E! network, titled Citizen Rose, produced by Bunim/Murray Productions and also airing on January 30, McGowan accused Messick of betrayal and of siding with Weinstein in exchange for her job at Miramax.
 After Weinstein's lawyers released Messick's email, McGowan claimed that Messick's statements had already been disproven by her former assistant Anne Woodward in The New York Times article.

 The media and public attention had a negative impact on Messick.
 According to Mandy Stadtmiller in The Daily Beast, the publicity led to online cyberbullying after "activists on Twitter named, shamed and identified how Messick could be reached, with one even revealing Messick’s purposefully obscured LinkedIn profile (she did not use her full name) and encouraging others to reach out to her and let her know what they really thought of her."
-In 2021 Stadtmiller claimed that Daily Beast entertainment editor Marlow Stern attempted to cancel the story, compelling Stadtmiller to go higher up for approval.
-Stadtmiller called it "an important part of the #MeToo narrative in its revelation of just how disposable some women are in the name of feminism."

 A Messick family statement stated that she had suffered from bipolar disorder and that a "manic episode" in 2013 had affected her career.
 The statement also said: "Seeing her name in headlines again and again, as part of one person's attempt to gain more attention for her personal cause, along with Harvey's desperate attempt to vindicate himself, was devastating for her.
 It broke Jill."